COVID: Indonesian hospitals grapple with shortages as cases surge | DW | 07.07.2021

 In one district, he said, hospitals started hiring medical students to work as volunteers.

-He added that many people are letting down their guard when it comes to health protocols, resulting in the higher infection rate.
+He said many people were letting down their guard when it comes to health protocols, resulting in the higher infection rate.

 In June, Aryani said, sometimes up to eight people would die on her watch in a single day.
 Meanwhile, the emergency room was full, with cars queuing in front of the hospital to bring in new patients.

-Aryani added that family members of patients had accused her of being inhumane for turning patients away.
+Aryani said family members of patients had accused her of being inhumane for turning patients away.

 "It makes me angry.
 They said we are inhumane because we cannot give them a bed.
 But the truth is that there are no more beds available, and we don't have enough doctors and rooms to treat them," she told DW.